PacoReinaCampo/MPSoC-DV/lifecycle/tex/chapters/chapter2.md

-# Hardware Design Standards and Guidance
+# HARDWARE DESIGN STANDARDS AND GUIDANCE

 In DO-254, hardware design standards and guidance are crucial for ensuring consistency, quality, and compliance throughout the hardware development lifecycle.
 These standards provide a structured framework for capturing requirements, designing hardware, performing validation and verification, and archiving hardware data.

-## Requirements Standards
+## REQUIREMENTS STANDARDS

 **Description**: Requirements standards define how to capture, document, and manage hardware requirements throughout the development lifecycle.